Which ones sound best?

 Martin backpacker- for a really small acoustic guitar it has a good sound.
 Make sure you have it setup and use martin strings, it's designed for them.This would be a great guitar for taking up in the woods to serenade the squirrels. :)

-Make sure you check out these related web pages on this site.
+Make sure you check out these related web pages that go along with acoustic travel guitar choices on this site.

 1. Portable guitar amps - This is how you get big sound from a small guitar.